Green Turtles are very common in the water around Pom Pom. You will help protect the eggs and adults.

 A 2 month old planted coral fragment.
 Originally collected from a bomb crater, the remaining fragment was planted in non toxic cement and is now healthy and growing.

-• Requirements: Suitable for anyone, Age 17+, or children with guardians; non divers welcome, School groups (one week expeditions are possible for large groups).
+• Requirements: Suitable for advanced divers, Age 17+, or children with guardians; non divers welcome to our turtle snorkel project,

-• Location: Pom Pom island, Sabah, Borneo Map of location –
+• Location: Pom Pom island, & Kalapuan island Sabah, Borneo Map of location

-• Accommodation: Single or shared tent with fan, lights & electricity (camp photos here) on an almost deserted beach (shared with turtles).
+• Accommodation: Your own tent with fan, lights & electricity (camp photos here) on an almost deserted beach.
+Couples get 2 tents.
 Bedding, Pillows, Towels are provided and changed regularly.
-You can do your own laundry or send to our laundry service.
+(Photos Here)

-• Food: 3 meals per day – breakfast, lunch and dinner, plus unlimited hot drinks and toast.
+• Food: 3 meals per day – breakfast, lunch and dinner, plus snacks & drinks (we can cater to vegetarians and others)

 • Training: Orientation and project induction provided,